wdinyes/wdinyes.github.io/_posts/2023-11-16-vietnam-lessons.markdown

 Please please please take the time to go to as many monasteries as you can.
 They are incredible to see and spiritually cleansing.
 I said a little prayer for my mother and father at one.
 It was an amazing experience.
 The two we went to both had huge Lady Buddha statues that are awe-inspiring in a way I didn’t think possible.

 Most of all, though, get yourself a traveling companion who speaks Vietnamese fluently.
 It makes *everything* easier, from dealing with a cancelled flight to getting a little special treatment during group tours.

+# Coming Home

+So, let's say you didn't decide to buy property there and just live the rest of your life in peace and happiness.
+When you have to come home, get to the airport at least 3.5 to 4 hours before your flight.
+Why?
+Because every other person flying out of Vietnam is bringing 5 to 6 literal boxes of stuff with them.
+That all has to be checked in, piece by piece, and the process is not fast.
+Then, of course, you have to have your passport checked again.
+I have been to many countries, and have never experienced having my passport checked on the way out of the country, or maybe I have and it was just faster literally everywhere else.
+There's also the usual security lines.
+None of this counts if you're flying one of the better classes or have status, of course, those lines are always shorter and faster.
+But if you're stuck in cattle class like I was, give yourself lots of time.
+We arrived 2.5 hours early and barely had 10 minutes after security before our flight was called for boarding.
+That was stressful, and not a good way to end a vacation.
+Next time, we will do better!
+And probably fly a better class.